 | Content Length | Concise, extractable statements preferred | Comprehensive depth rewarded |

 GEO and SEO are complementary, not competing.
 Content optimized for GEO typically performs well in traditional search because the same qualities — authority, clarity, structured data, entity richness — serve both algorithms.
 The key difference is that GEO prioritizes extractability: the ability for an AI to pull a definitive answer from your content without requiring the user to click through.
+For a full side-by-side treatment of what changes — the metrics, the workflows, and where the two still overlap — see GEO vs SEO.

 Implementing GEO for Marketing Content